Hilltop Park: Ty Cobb

-Hilltop Park site now
+Site

 The site where Hilltop Park once stood remained vacant until the land was purchased by Edward S. Harkness for the express purpose of building the world's first academic medical center.
 Columbia-Presbyterian Medical Center opened in 1928 and is now called NewYork-Presbyterian / Columbia University Irving Medical Center.

 Some of the buildings visible in the background of ballpark photos still stand.
 They include a trio of six-story buildings at the northwest corner of Broadway and 168th (behind center field); and the Fort Washington Avenue Armory (behind left field), which was built in 1911.
+Those buildings also appear in pictures of the tabernacle built for Billy Sunday on the ballpark site.

 The site of the hearing-impaired institution to the southwest is now a parking lot for the Medical Center.
 Most of the other buildings visible in ballpark photos are gone, including the five-story Public School 169, behind right-center field.